 Although San Sebastian is the capital of La Gomera, it's still a small city, compared to the image we usually have when we are thinking about a capital city.
 This is also the main port in La Gomera, where ferries from Tenerife arrive.
 If you're staying for a few days on the island, then it's worth spending at least a few hours wandering through San Sebastian.
 The town also has 2 urban beaches: Playa de la Cueva and Playa de San Sebastian.

 A place that will conquer you with its unique colors and vegetation, Hermigua's most well-known points of interest are the El Cedro Forest, the Majona Rural Park, La Caleta Beach, as well as Garajonay Park, which covers part of the municipality.
-This place invites to exploration on foot and it's a paradise for nature lovers and photographers as well.
+This place is a hiker's paradise for exploration on foot and it's a paradise for nature lovers and photographers as well.